 The treatment process doesn’t affect the durability of these diamonds, however, because ‘black’ diamonds are heavily included and porous, they’re harder to cut and polish.
 This can result in blemishes and nicks on the surface of many black diamonds.
 When buying black diamonds, make sure the surface of the diamond is smooth and well polished.
 There are definitely varying quality grades, even amongst the treated black diamonds.

 See Also: Our Complete Guide to Natural Diamonds

 How much do black diamonds cost?

-The price of black diamonds are lower than white diamonds, mainly because of the colour treatment.
-Typically, a 1 carat round treated black diamond with a nice make and excellent polish (no surface blemishes) will cost in the neighbourhood of US$400 - US$600 per carat.
-In contrast, a decent 1 carat “near colorless” diamond with an average clarity, such as VS1 or VS2, will cost approximately US$5000 — US$8000/ct.
+The price of black diamonds is much lower than that of white diamonds, mainly because of the colour treatment.
+Typically, a 1 carat round treated black diamond with a nice make and very good polish (no surface blemishes) will cost in the neighbourhood of US$400 - US$600 per carat.
+In contrast, a decent 1 carat “near colorless” diamond with an average clarity, such as VS1 or VS2, will cost approximately US$6,000 — US$8,000/ct.

-Remember, natural black diamonds are prized because they are untreated and rare, so expect to pay a substantial premium for them, versus equivalent sized treated black diamonds.
+Remember, natural black diamonds are prized because they are untreated and rare, so expect to pay a substantial premium for them, over equivalent sized treated black diamonds.